 We understand that a pilot must pass a test administered by the FAA in order to receive their Remote Pilot Certificate, ensuring they are familiar with flight operations as well as airspace regulations.
 This is critical for a pilot to know where operations can be safely conducted, and this can give you more confidence that the pilot you’ve hired is conducting flight operations as safely as possible and minimizing your own risk.

 The Remote Pilot Certificate must be renewed every two years, so make sure your pilot’s certification is still current!
-As a business, make sure you only hire legal, insured, licensed drone operators.
-For that reason, Vervocity is your top choice in drone operations.
+As a business, make sure you only hire legal, insured, licensed drone operators for professional photography and drone video production needs.
+For that reason, Vervocity in Quincy, IL is your top choice in drone operations.
 We’re licensed and ready to fly!